-With the on-going COVID-19 situation and our return to live performances, this post is a list of resources available to educators, administrators, and artists.
+This post is a list of resources available to educators, administrators, artists and students.
 If you find a resource that you feel should be included, please contact the Associate Editor for Management or the feedback page on this site.
-Stay healthy and stay safe.
-Updated 3/11/22
+Stay safe.
+Updated 9/23/22

 OPPORTUNITIES AND RESOURCES

 - 2023 Young Designers, Managers and Technicians Award Nominations – now being accepted

 - 2023 Conference/Stage Management Mentor Project – applications now being accepted

 - 2023 Conference/Student Assistants – applications for student assistants (formerly volunteers) now being accepted

 - USITT Institute News – latest news from USITT

 - USITT Reopening Guides and Resources – resources for venues